'Exploring the Chiltern Escarpment': a walk between Coombe Hill and Whiteleaf Hill

 This grassy mound, with its isolated clump of trees at it summit, is distinctive amongst the Chiltern Hills when viewed from the Aylesbury Vale.
 Nearby, hidden in trees, is the site of Cymbeline's Castle, the remains of a small medieval motte and bailey castle (no public access).

 Go through the gate to reach a road, turn right along the footpath then cross the road to the church.
 Take great care crossing this road, as there is a blind hill on the road to your right.
 Go through the church gate and follow a footpath to the left of the church.
 The path descends a series of steps to the left of the graveyard.
 There is a bench just to the left of this path with a nice view towards the Aylesbury Vale, if you’re ready for a short break.
 Follow this path to a gate, which enters a field.
-The path continues straight ahead down the slope of the field to a stile by a metal gate ahead of you, about 50m to the left of a thatched cottage and an outbuilding.
-Having crossed the stile, turn immediately right, following the field boundary for a few metres, to reach a narrow lane (Springs Lane) by the thatched cottage.
+The path continues straight ahead down the slope of the field to a metal gate and stile.
+Turn immediately right after these then go over a stile to reach a narrow lane (Springs Lane) by a thatched cottage.
 It is marked as part of The Aylesbury Ring path.
 Follow the lane until it turns sharp right.
 At this point, follow the footpath straight ahead between a house on the right and a field on the left.
 Continue on this path until you reach a road.